Our Casa Paoli

 Our founder-president

-Tejedor de Nuestra Historia: Néstor Murray Irrizary
+Tejedor de Nuestra Historia: Néstor Murray-Irizarry

-El Nuevo Dia, 7 de julio de 2013
+El Nuevo Día, 7 de julio de 2013

-Every institution that is dedicated to the research and study of our culture needs a reading room and an archive.
-Our Center has the Archive and the Reading Room Dr. Fernando Padilla Lugo, in the name of one of the great collaborators of our institution.
+Every institution dedicated to cultural research and study requires a reading room and archive.
+Our Center has the Dr. Fernando Padilla Lugo Archive and Reading Room, named after one of the great collaborators of our institution.
 The archive preserves documents and works related to the life and work of Antonio Paoli and the muralist Rafael Ríos Rey and their respective families.
-In addition, photographs and materials on Puerto Rican culture in general.
-The Reading Room has deposited around more than a thousand books on the culture of our country and most of the Ibero-American countries, highlighting editions of Mexico, Brazil, the Dominican Republic, Peru, Argentina, Paraguay, Ecuador and some European countries such as Spain and France.
-Currently, due to earthquakes and the crisis created in part by Coronavirus 19, the archive and the reading room are undergoing renovation and are closed to the public until further notice.
+In addition, it preserves photographs and materials on Puerto Rican culture, in general.
+The Reading Room has on deposit more than a thousand books on the culture of our country as well as a majority of Ibero-American countries, including editions from Mexico, Brazil, Dominican Republic, Peru, Argentina, Paraguay, Ecuador; and some European countries such as Spain and France.